openzipkin-attic/zipkin-finatra-example/README.md

 ## Troubleshooting

-Finagle includes a flag that dumps traces into the error log (or stderr in our example setup).
+You can use the `debugTrace` flag described above to dump traces into the error log (or stderr in our example setup).
 This can be helpful if you want to see which annotations are being sent to zipkin.

 ex.